getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![Array](array_field_bp.gif)

-The `array` field type is used to create a simple list of key - values objects.
+The `array` field type is used to create a simple list of key - values objects, or just a list of values if you use the `value_only` option.

 Example: